cades/respec-given/README.md

       Then -> @stack.depth() == @original_depth - 1
 ```

-Before we take a closer look at each statement used in respec-given, I hope you read rspec-given's [documentation](https://github.com/jimweirich/rspec-given#given) first.
-It explained **the idea behind it's design** excellently.
+Before we take a closer look at each statement used in respec-given, I hope you can read rspec-given's [documentation](https://github.com/jimweirich/rspec-given#given) first.
+It explained **the idea behind its design** excellently.

 Instead of repeat Jim's words, I'll simply introduce API here.